MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Setting up nested paging

 Nested paging/AMD RVI adds a second layer of paging that translates guest physical addresses to host physical addresses.
-Many cool tricks can be done using nested paging.
-Address translations created by ForteVisor convert guest physical addresses into identical host physical addresses.
+ForteVisor's nested page tables are setup with identity mapping to create 1:1 translations between guest and host physical addresses.

+A lot of magic can be done by manipulating NPT entries, such as hiding memory, hiding hooks, isolating memory spaces, etc. Think outside of the box :)

 Here's the steps to set up a nested paging directory: